nogibjj/IDS706-MiniProject12-MLflow/README.md

 ## Run and Result

 This project I use the `mnist` dataset to train a simple CNN model.
 The model is saved in `mlruns` folder.

-- 6 epochs training result
--
+The training progress is shown below:

 ![img.png](img.png)

 ## Reference